chainwikinet/wikijs-yam-content/govern.md

 # V2 Government: Approved Proposals

-On August 24, 2020, the V2 Governance Portal launched, which allowed the YAM community to discuss, submit, and vote on proposals regarding the upcoming transition to YAM V3.
+On August 24, 2020, the V2 Governance opened, which allowed the YAM community to discuss, submit, and vote on proposals regarding the upcoming transition to YAM V3.

+Here's a list of the approved proposals for the YAM relaunch.

 Approved Proposals, submitted by the Core Dev Team: